-Hello, fall — we’re glad you’re finally here.
-Though Northeast Florida’s fall looks a little different from other parts of the country during autumn, its residents look forward to it just the same.
+Hello, fall — we’re glad you’re finally here!
+Though Northeast Florida’s fall looks a little different from other parts of the country, its residents look forward to it just the same.

 Although you won’t be seeing palm fronds turning orange or red, here are 4 ways to make a bright and relaxing fall at your First Coast home (without a rake):

 Modern kitchens have state-of-the-art appliances for less hassle in food prep (and cleanup), so you can visit longer with your family and guests (not to mention enjoy a perfectly baked pie).
 ‘Tis the season for pumpkin spice everything.

 And you won’t feel cramped by the kids or a spouse wanting to help with the pumpkin baking, as newer kitchen layouts offer efficient use of space.
 For maximum elbow room, move the cooking outside — nice days (okay, even rainy days) call for some burgers/chicken on the grill.
 When your work-space is a sturdy patio or screen-enclosed sun-room, you’ll even want to grill your pies.

 Try some other unexpected grillable grub for your next grill sesh:

 2. Gather Around The Fire, Folks